 Facebook’s Chief Security Officer Alex Stamos said the accounts were “likely operated out of Russia.”

-President Donald Trump accused Facebook of being “always anti-Trump” in a tweet on Wednesday.
+President Trump accused Facebook of being “always anti-Trump” in a tweet.
 But Zuckerberg hit back and said “both sides” of the political aisle were upset by content on Facebook – proving “what running a platform for all ideas looks like.”

 What about Twitter?

-Twitter also revealed in a blog post that Russia Today, which it said “has strong links to the Russian government,” spent $274,000 in ads in 2016.
+Twitter also revealed in a blog post that Russia Today (RT), which it said “has strong links to the Russian government,” spent $274,000 in ads in 2016.

 After representatives met with lawmakers, Rep. Mark Warner, D-Va., slammed the information shared from Twitter as being “frankly inadequate on almost every level.”
 He said Twitter’s explanations of its response was “deeply disappointing.”